St. George Temple (Kashveti), Tbilisi

 There have been several churches on this site, with Kashveti just being the most recent.
 Before the 1910 church, the St. George Church was built here in 1753 using funds from the old princely Amilakhvari family.
 But in the 150 years since its construction, it had become considerably dilapidated and at the end of the 19th century, the people decided to build a new church.
 Money for construction was collected from wealthy families and businessmen.

-Construction lasted 6 years, and was finalized in 1910.
-The architect of the church is Leopold Bielfeld, a German who lived long in Tbilisi and was the author of many other buildings in the city.
-The process of construction was supervised by Leonardo Lorinzetti, a talented Italian builder, and the entire ornate design was done by brothers Agladze, local masters.
-The elder brother, Neophyte Agladze was considered the best stone carver in Georgia.
+Construction lasted for six years, and finished in 1910.
+The architect was Leopold Bilfeldt, a German and longtime resident of Tbilisi who designed many buildings in the city.
+The construction was supervised by Leonardo Lorinzetti, a talented Italian builder, and the ornamentation and decoration was done by the brothers Agladze, who were local masters.
+The older brother, Neophyte Agladze, was considered the best stone carver in all of Georgia.

-Moreover, Neophyte became one of the saviors of the Kashveti church.
-In the 1920’s, the Soviet government closed churches, and even wrecked some of them.
-The stone carving master found out that his work was soon to be demolished and complained to his friend, artist Gigo Gabashvili.
-The latter asked for help from his friend in Moscow and soon the decision on demolishing of the church was canceled.
-Thus, friendship saved the church.
+Later, Neophyte Agladze would save the church.
+In the 1920s, the Soviet government was closing and destroying churches.
+Agladze found out that his work was to be demolished soon, and told his friend, the artist Gigo Gabashvili.
+Gabashvili asked for help from a friend in Moscow, and soon the demolishing of the church was canceled.

-Today Kashveti church, the outcome of the German, Italian and a Georgian collaboration, is one of the best architectural monuments of Tbilisi created in classical Georgian style.
+Today, Kashveti Church is an excellent example of Georgian, Italian and German collaboration, and is one of the best classical architectural monuments in Tbilisi.